Concept · article 02 of 10

 The warn fires at 80% so you have time to upgrade calmly, not in a panic.

-03 When the cap resets
+03 When does the revenue cap reset?

 On January 1st, the YTD count resets to zero.
 If you crossed your cap in December, you start fresh in January at €0 of €100k (or whatever your plan's cap is).
 You don't have to do anything — the reset is automatic.

-04 Why a cap at all
+04 Why is there a revenue cap at all?

 • Fair pricing.
 A bigger shop uses more of our infrastructure (more entries, more queries, more support volume).
 Tying price to capacity tier is the cleanest fairness model we found.